Safe working load (SWL) is commonly referred to as the maximum lifting capacity of mechanical handling and lifting equipment.

 Metreel – Lifting And Handling Equipment For Safer And More Efficient Workplaces

-Have any further questions about safe lifting in your workplace?
+Do you have any further questions about safe lifting in your workplace?

 Metreel is based in Derbyshire and supplies lifting and handling equipment across the UK and beyond.
-Some of our products include jib cranes, workstation cranes, monorails, gantries, track systems hoists and balancers.
+Some of our lifting products include jib cranes, workstation cranes, monorails, gantries, track systems hoists and balancers.

 Discover more about out products by visiting our product brochure page.